ece-jacob-scott/advent-of-code-leaderboard/README.md

 - [X] Github OAuth for login
 - [X] Leaderboard input validation
 - [ ] Add colors
-- [ ] Create a video that shows how to get the leaderboard value

 - [X] Add favicon